IreneMengj/Mysql/JavaWeb.md

 > To get the Class object:
 1. Class.forname (" full Class name "): Loads the bytecode file into memory and returns the Class object
+* Most commonly used in configuration files, where the class name is defined.
+Read the file and load the class
 2. class name: Obtained through the class attribute of the class name
+* Most used for parameter passing
 3. getClass(): The getClass() method is defined in the object class.
+* Most often used as a way of obtaining bytecode for objects
 <b>4. conclusion:</b> The same bytecode file (*.class) is loaded only once during a program run, and the CLASS object is the same either way

 ```